str4d/rust-android-gradle/README.md

 ### targetDirectory

-The target directory into which Cargo writes built outputs.
+The target directory into which Cargo should write built outputs.

 Defaults to `${module}/target`.  `targetDirectory` is interpreted as a relative path to the Gradle `projectDir`.